GnaspGames/Smelt/Docs/BangCommands.md

 Bang Commands
 =============
-"Bang commands" (called such because they start with a bang "!") are used in 'one-command' to implement powerful custom commands.
-Some are built into *one-command*, others can be added using the plugins feature.
+"Bang commands" (called such because they start with a bang "!") are used in *Smelt* to implement powerful custom commands.
+Some are built into *Smelt*, others can be added using the plugins feature.

 Built in commands